The Hamburg School Board dedicated funds Monday night to a program that connects every high school student to his or her own laptop.

 “I never cease to be amazed that in an incredibility complex organization like this one, we are up and running like we never left,” he said.

-Also Monday, the board reviewed and approved more than 50 policies that covered a variety of topics, including substitute teachers, sick leave, employee evaluations and educator misconduct.
+Also Monday, the Hamburg School Board reviewed and approved more than 50 policies that covered a variety of topics, including substitute teachers, sick leave, employee evaluations and educator misconduct.

-Solicitor Alexa S. Antanavage said the board reviews the policies annually to ensure that they are in line with the law and address the needs of the district.
+Solicitor Alexa S. Antanavage said the Hamburg School Board reviews the policies annually to ensure that they are in line with the law and address the needs of the district.
 She said there were no significant changes in the policies that were approved this year.